mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/install/index.md

 menuWeight: 5
 ---

+### Obtaining Konvoy with Kommander

-After downloading [Konvoy with Kommander](https://github.com/mesosphere/konvoy/releases) see the detailed instructions found at the [Konvoy installation guide](/ksphere/konvoy/latest/install/)
+[Sign up to be notified](https://d2iq.com/solutions/ksphere/kommander#get-notified) about Kommander availability and then see the detailed instructions found at the [Konvoy installation guide](/ksphere/konvoy/latest/install/)

 ### Logging in with Username and Password